ShadAdman/EdgeRt/README.md

   Android is FAST_SINGLE_ANSWER and on iOS WaitTypePassive)
 - `allowQuantizedModels` Whether to allow inference with quantized models.

+[!IMPORTANT]
+The following properties are not customizable in LiteRT(Android), so setting them will have no effect.
+Maybe in feature updates:
+- `delegateType`
+- `inferencePreferenceType`
+- `allowQuantizedModels`
+- `allowFp16PrecisionForFp32`

 ### Step 3 - Prepare the input data

 Kflite works with direct `ByteBuffer` as input, so you can feed preprocessed inputs or tensors directly.</br>

+[!IMPORTANT]
 [Netron](https://netron.app/) is a great tool for visualizing your model.
 You can see your model input/output details.</br>

-You can see input tensor shape of your model by calling `getInputTensor`, Checkout your model metadata or use [Netron](https://netron.app/) to check input dimensions and each shape represents.
+- You can see input tensor shape of your model by calling `getInputTensor` or Checkout your model metadata or use [Netron](https://netron.app/) to check input dimensions and what each shape represents.

-- To see the number of input tensor that your model has, you can call [`getInputTensorCount`](https://github.com/shadmanadman/kflite-sample/blob/8cb1175576a2b3dcf7bd30d400528c5a38e92714/composeApp/src/commonMain/kotlin/org/kmp/playground/kflite/sample/RunModelWithInputImageExample.kt#L30).
+- To see the number of input tensor that your model has, you can call [`getInputTensorCount`](https://github.com/shadmanadman/kflite-sample/blob/8cb1175576a2b3dcf7bd30d400528c5a38e92714/composeApp/src/commonMain/kotlin/org/kmp/playground/kflite/sample/RunModelWithInputImageExample.kt#L30) or Checkout your model metadata or use [Netron](https://netron.app/) to check input dimensions.

-Following example shows how to prepare input data for a model that takes an image as input and the input have a 4D matrix.
+Following example shows how to prepare input data for a model that takes an image as input.

 Our model has 4 shape.
 The batch size,image width, image height and the pixel size.

+[!IMPORTANT]
-- If you know the amount of each shape, just hard code them in a const, since each shape is constant.
+If you know the amount of each shape, just hard code them in a const, since each shape is constant.

 ``` kotlin
 val pixcelSize = Kflite.getInputTensor(0).shape[0] = 1